decentraland/documentation/content/creator/sdk7/optimizing/scene-limitations.md

 ```

 {{< hint warning >}}
-**📔 Note**   Although textures of arbitrary sizes sometimes work, they are also often rendered with bugs and are more unstable.
+**📔 Note**:  Although textures of arbitrary sizes sometimes work, they are also often rendered with bugs and are more unstable.
 We strongly advise that all your textures match these sizes.
 {{< /hint >}}